 Free Technical Downloads

-- The P257 is a medium frame sized, hydraulic bushing gear pump with high pressure capabilities.
+- The P197 is a small to medium frame sized, hydraulic bushing gear pump with high pressure capabilities.

 - The pressure loaded wear plates of the pump, provides you with a high efficient product.

 - A wide range of configurable mounting, shaft and porting options are available to suit your unique requirements.
 (Please see bottom of the page for more info.)

 - Compatible with Mineral Oil, Water Glycol, Invert Emulsion & Fire Resistant fluids.

 - Spare parts available from stock, such as seal kits, flanges, shafts and individual pump sections enabling a fast turnaround for you if required.

 - We machine, build from stock and test the P197 gear pump on site, to ensure the highest quality and a workable product is delivered to you.

 - The P197 gear pump also comes with a 12 month warranty.

 - In the event your product breaks down in the first 12 months, please CONTACT US so we can discuss your warranty rights with you.

 - In the event of an emergency or you have a machine breakdown; we can supply this product to you with a 24 / 48 turnaround.

 Customers of ours have used this gear pump in applications such as: